mym0404/react-native-pencil-kit/README.md

 ![xcode](https://raw.githubusercontent.com/mym0404/image-archive/master/202405040319998.webp)

 > With Fabric, we should access c++ functions and we should use objective-c++.
-> This prevents us from Apple SDK framework module import and shouldn't link PencilKit automatically at now.
+> This prevents us from Apple SDK framework module importing and we cannot link PencilKit automatically at now.

 ## Usage